migueldemoura/myazo/README.md

 It is comprised by a cross-platform client in Python which defers the actual taking of screenshot to OS built-in tools (macOS and Windows) or common utilities (GNU/Linux distributions).
 The server script, designed with cheap shared hosting in mind, is written with the ubiquitous PHP.
 Both the client and server are single files.
 You may separate the settings from the code if you wish.

 It can also function as a mere Gyazo client, uploading directly to Gyazo's servers.
 In that case, you simply need the client and to set the configuration option `gyazo_server` to `True`.
-This mode won't send additional metadata like the Gyazo proprietary clients.
+This mode won't send additional metadata like Gyazo's proprietary clients.

 ## Compatibility

 ### Client

-* Python >= 3.5 (check with `python --version`)
+* Python >= 3.6 (check with `python --version` or `python3 --version`)

 The following OSes have off-the-shelf compatibility.
 You can add more back ends for missing systems or configurations.